harmeepatel/harmeepatel.github.io/README.md

 for components.
 [Tailwind](https://tailwindcss.com/) for css (ofcourse).

 Use ```air``` to watch go files.
 You might have to run ```templ generate``` every time you make a change to a *.templ* file.
-If you use neovim you can use this autocommand to run templ  generate after every buffer write.
+If you use neovim you can use this autocmd to run templ  generate after every buffer write.

 ```lua